A guiding approaching

 Talk the parent through consultation:

-Reflective listening involves paraphrasing what an individual has said and repeating it back in your own words.
+Reflective listening involves paraphrasing what an individual has said and repeating it back in your own words (e.g. Parent: ‘I’m really struggling with this right now’; Practitioner: ‘you’re finding things a bit challenging’).
 This conveys that you have heard what they said and makes sure that you heard what you think you heard.
 This can be particularly useful if someone is upset or angry.

-A key component of developing autonomy is parents feeling that they have a choice in what they’re doing.
+A key component of developing autonomy is parents feeling they have a choice in what they’re doing.
 This can be done by asking them if they are happy to discuss their child’s weight, or their lifestyle.
 Then going on to ask them to come up with ideas for changing their child’s diet or physical activity.
-If they are looking for guidance from you (which parents often are), you could offer ‘guided choice’, which involves providing parents with some appropriate options and asking them to choose amongst those options (see module on behaviour change techniques for techniques for involving parents in goal setting).
+If they are looking for guidance from you (which parents often are), you could offer ‘guided choice’, which involves providing parents with some appropriate options and asking them to choose amongst those options (see module on behaviour change techniques for further information on 'guided goalsetting' with parents).

 Ask permission to give advice or personal questions:

-we all want to help the parents we are working with, but before jumping in with advice it is important that you ask the parent e.g. ‘is it okay if we go through X’ or ‘could I make some suggestions’.
-This feels less like you are telling the parent what to do and makes they feel that they have some control (autonomy) over the situation.
-It is also important to do this when asking questions about personal or sensitive information.
+Despite your good intentions to help, parents may perceive advice negatively (or switch off) if it is delivered in a directive manner.
+Before jumping in with advice it can be helpful to ask permission from the parent (e.g. ‘is it okay if we go through X?’ or ‘could I make some suggestions?’).
+This feels less like you are telling the parent what to do and gives them some control (autonomy) over the situation.

-Provide meaningful rationale for activities and lifestyle changes:
+Provide meaningful rationale for suggestions (e.g. physical activity and diet):

 People feel much more motivated to do something if they understand why it is important (rather than just being told to do it).
-It is important that whenever you are making suggestions to parents about their lifestyle changes you explain how this will benefit their child and their family (the more personally relevant the explanation the better).
+When making suggestions to parents (e.g. about physical activity or diet), try and explain your rationale and how these suggestions will benefit their child and their family (the more personally relevant the better).

-Make short positive statements (e.g. ‘you’ve come up with some really good ideas here’) to help individuals acknowledge their positive behaviours and strengths, helping them develop confidence in their ability to change (thus enhancing the need for competence).
-Through highlighting someone’s positive steps you can both acknowledge the difficulties they face whilst supporting their strengths.
+Making short positive statements (e.g. ‘you’ve come up with some really good ideas here’) can help individuals acknowledge their positive behaviours and strengths and help them develop confidence in their ability to change (thus enhancing feelings of competence).
 This can convey respect and understanding towards the person you are working with.

 Use summarising statements:

 Summarising statements involve providing an overview summary of what you have discussed so far (e.g. the family’s lifestyle, preferences, any goals set).
 Summaries can be useful if you “get stuck” at any point in the conversation, or at the end of the interaction to remind parents what you have talked about and what the next steps are.
-These demonstrate that you have heard what they have to say, and gives the participant chance to correct anything that you may have misinterpreted.
+This demonstrates you have heard what they have to say, and gives the parent chance to correct anything you may have misinterpreted.

 Give the parent space to ask questions or request clarification: